Curriculum Vitae | last updated August 2018

 Dissertation in progress titled “Psychedelic Science and The Epistemic Regime Of Data”

-2016 — current: Instructor of Record and Graduate Teaching Assistant, Virginia Tech Department of Religion and Culture
+Current: Instructor of Record and Graduate Teaching Assistant, Virginia Tech Department of Political Science

 2015.
 M.S. in Nonprofit Management awarded by The New School University.
 Completed degree with professional development report on nonprofit new media and technology initiatives.
 Graduated magna cum laude.

 2011.
 B.A. in Literature awarded by Bard College.
 Completed degree with capstone project on the fictions of Jorge Luis Borges and philosophy of George Berkeley.

 Primary: Continental Philosophy; Critical Data Studies; Philosophy of Technology; Digital Humanities; Political Theory

 Cognate: Media Theory; Internet Studies; Philosophy of Science; Critical Epistemology; Cultural Studies

 2017— 2018.
 Graduate Diversity Fellowship awarded by Virginia State Polytechnic University

 2016 — current.
 Graduate Teaching Assistantship awarded by Virginia State Polytechnic University

 2013—2015.
 Merit Scholarship awarded by The New School